Silver094/ToDoList/README.md

 ## Todo List

-Simple Static Todo List is a basic application designed to help you manage your tasks and todos efficiently.
+Todo List is a basic application designed to help you manage your tasks and todos efficiently.
 It allows you to add, view, and manage your tasks on a simple web page, while also offering some advanced features such as priority levels.

 ## Getting Started